-Raphael (Rafi) is an associate of the firm who focuses on class actions, complex commercial litigation, and appeals.
+Raphael is a partner of the firm who focuses on class actions, complex commercial litigation, and appeals.

 Thereafter, he worked at Sullivan & Cromwell LLP in New York City, followed by clerkships with the Honorable Paul S. Diamond of the U.S. District Court for the Eastern District of Pennsylvania, and the Honorable Thomas L. Ambro of the U.S. Court of Appeals for the Third Circuit.
 After completing his clerkships, Rafi worked at a prominent antitrust class-action boutique and a plaintiff’s-side class action firm.

 Raphael’s pro bono work includes representing a habeas petitioner serving a mandatory life sentence without parole for nonviolent drug crimes and negotiating a generous settlement for a victim of sexual harassment.
 Rafi has also volunteered his legal services to the Transgender Legal Defense & Education Fund’s Name Change Project and advised on a bid for a cannabis dispensary license by a social-equity applicant (a company owned by individuals who were disproportionately impacted by the war on drugs).

 - Pursuing a class action on behalf of civil immigrant detainees who were forced to work without compensation at the McHenry County detention center in Woodstock, Illinois.
 The suit alleges that McHenry County and its sheriff used threats of force, including punishment by solitary confinement, to coerce immigrant detainees into performing uncompensated labor.
 The complaint is available here, and an article about the suit in the Chicago Tribune is available here.

 - Leading a class action against ClassPass for unlawfully listing thousands of businesses as partners on its online platform.
 For more information, click here.